TKMM-Team/Tkmm-Wiki/wwwroot/docs/creating-mods/index.md

 ---
 title: Packaging Mods
-description: Documentaion for creating mods with TKMM for desktop.
+description: Documentation for creating mods with TKMM for desktop.
 ---

 # Packaging